adityasengar/adityasengar.github.io/research.md

 ---

-## Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space
+## Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space (Accepted at NeurIPS AI4Science)

 **TL;DR.** We fix the LD-FPG encoder–decoder and swap only the latent **propagator** to study what truly drives long-horizon rollouts.
 We compare three options—**score-guided Langevin**, a **Koopman** linear operator, and a **neural autoregressive** model—on ADP → 7JFL → A\_1AR and recover the A\_2AR activation surface.
 The neural model is most stable over long horizons; Langevin gives the sharpest side-chain rotamers; Koopman is an interpretable, lightweight baseline.